scrabbletank/farhome-rules/spacehome/rulesdoc.md

 Lock a door, container, or other openable object with a digital lock and code of your choosing.
 A creature attempting to open the object is prompted to enter a 5 digit code, unlocking the object with the correct code.
 Creatures may attempt to bypass your lock, making a Hacking check against your Machine Soul roll, on success the lock is disabled.

 ***Overcharge***: Add a success to your roll.

+**Mask**
+- Tag: _Sustained_
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Range: 20

+Alter a machines perception, forcing it to see only what you want it to see.
+When the machine or any creature looking through the machine's sight tries to percieve something you want hidden they make a Perception check against your Machine Soul roll.
+On failure they see only what you allow them to see.

+***Overcharge***: Add a success to your roll.

+**Shutdown**
+- Energy Cost: 1
+- Cast Time: 2 AP
+- Range: 20

+Cause a sudden surge in a robot or electrical system.
+Make a Machine Soul roll against a targets Toughness.
+On success, they take 1/1 in lightning damage.
+If this spell deals any damage to the target, they gain Suppression.

+***Overcharge***: +0/1 damage

 **Trap**